Skip to main content

 Research Abroad Experience: Cambridge, England (Fall 2023-Winter 2024)

-Mitchell Kong is a Ph.D. student in Bioengineering studying genetic mutations found in populations living in extreme conditions and linking those mutations to adaptive phenotypes.
+Mitchell Kong is a PhD candidate in Bioengineering studying genetic mutations found in populations living in extreme conditions and linking those mutations to adaptive phenotypes.
 He seeks to apply engineering techniques to develop ways to maintain biological function despite environmental stress.
-As a Merkin Graduate Fellow, he will travel to the University of Cambridge in England in the fall of 2023 through winter 2024 to investigate the effects of genetic variants in the heme degradation pathway on mitochondrial bioenergetics.
+As a Merkin Graduate Fellow, he will travel to the University of Cambridge to investigate the effects of genetic variants in the heme degradation pathway on mitochondrial bioenergetics.

 • Reid Larsen